JeffLi1993/facebook-group-members-scraper/README.md

 **Edit and view your CSV file**

-[To load and view the CSV file](https://www.datablist.com/csv-editor), use [Datablist.com](https://www.datablist.com/) or any spreadsheet tools.
+[To load and view the CSV file](https://fbgroupextractor.com/), use [Facebook Groups Scraper](https://fbgroupextractor.com/) or any spreadsheet tools.

 **Manage your Facebook leads and enrich them with LinkedIn Profile**

 Use Facebook members profiles to build a leads database.
 Filter and segment leads to find the most relevant leads to contact.
 Then, enrich Facebook members with LinkedIn profile and email address.
-Follow this step-by-step tutorial to [scrape Facebook members and find their LinkedIn profiles](https://www.datablist.com/how-to/scrape-facebook-group-members-linkedin).
+Follow this step-by-step tutorial to [Facebook Groups Scraper](https://fbgroupextractor.com/).

 **Find the email address for Facebook Group members**

 To be clear: **there is no direct way to get the email address from Facebook.**
 But we can use the name, the company name, or the LinkedIn Profile URL to find an email address!
-Read our [guide to scrape Facebook Group Members and find their email address](https://www.datablist.com/how-to/scrape-facebook-group-members-linkedin#step-4-find-email-addresses-for-facebook-group-members).
+Read our guide to scrape Facebook Group Members and find their email address

-## FAQ

-- **How to remove the "Download" button?**
-    - Just reload your Facebook page.
-Any javascript code added in Chrome Developer Console will be removed.
-- **How many members can be extracted for one group?**
-    - Facebook loads a maximum of 10k profiles in the "People" tab.
-We recommend extracting new members on a regular basis.
-And then, [consolidate all your Facebook profiles in a single list using Datablist.com](https://www.datablist.com/how-to/scrape-facebook-group-members-linkedin).
-- **Can I extract members from different groups at one time?**
-    - Yes.
-The exported CSV contains a "Group Id" attribute.
-Load members from one Facebook group, go to another group page (without reloading your page), load members, and click "Download".
-Members extracted from both groups will be in a single CSV file with different "Group Id" values.
-- **What is the "Reset" button?**
-    - The profiles are stored in a cache in your browser.
-The cache is kept if your browser restarts the page (intentionally or after a crash).
-When you copy/paste the script, it loads the previous profiles from the cache.
-The "Reset" button clears the cache.
-- **Is it free?**
-    - The script is free and open-source.
-You can also clean and parse the data to get only members with a Company name with a free account on [Datablist](https://www.datablist.com).
-To perform a [LinkedIn Profile lookup](https://www.datablist.com/enrichments/linkedin-finder-from-name) or to [find an email address](https://www.datablist.com/enrichments/email-finder) you have to subscribe to a paid account on [Datablist](https://www.datablist.com).
-Those enrichments rely on external APIs.

 ## How to build it locally